Fastnet Line: End of service

 The company suddenly cancelled sailings on 1 November 2011, and entered into examinership, an Irish process supplying protection against bankruptcy akin to the US Chapter 11 procedure.
-In January 2012 its business plan was to become a seasonal ferry service from April 2012.
-The company was seeking sponsorship, with the vessel to be named by the sponsor and used as "Britain's largest Billboard".
+In January 2012, the business plan was to become a seasonal ferry service from April 2012.
+The company was seeking sponsorship, with the vessel to be named by the sponsor and used as "Britain's largest billboard".
 Details of the situation were posted and updated on the company website.

 The following month the company said it would cease operations, with the loss of 78 jobs, as it had failed to fund a €1.6 million rescue package.
 It hoped the service would be resurrected.
-On 2 February 2012 (incorrectly headed 2 February 2011) the company said on its Web site: "Swansea ferry service loses fight for survival".
+On 2 February 2012 (incorrectly headed 2 February 2011) the company said on its website: "Swansea ferry service loses fight for survival".